 By the way, organic ingredients are produced under remarkably strict government standards, standards which restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

 The fourth ingredient is beef broth.
 Broths are nutritionally empty.
-However, because they add moisture to a dog food, they’re a common finding in many canned products.
+But because they add moisture to a dog food they are a common finding in many canned products.

 The Bottom Line

 Judging by its ingredients alone, Weruva Kobe looks like an above-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.